Bács-Kiskun County: Coat of arms and flag

 Coat of arms of Bács-Kiskun County is a modern creation based on older arms.
 The escutcheon is standing and shredded shield.
 The shield has a foam skirt with silver and blue shield.
 The arched upper edge of the shield has a three-barrel, oval-shaped, closed-door, golden wall clock.

 The flag is vertically divided into two equal sections (blue and white), with the coat of arms on it.
 Its ratio is 2:1.
 The use of both coat of arms and flag is regulated by the county council.

 History

 Bács-Kiskun county was created from the pre-1938 counties Bács-Bodrog and Pest-Pilis-Solt-Kiskun.

 The county came into existence by the unification of some areas of Pest-Pilis-Solt-Kiskun (southern half) and Bács-Bodrog county after World War II.
-The name Bács derives from the city of the same name, Bač in modern Serbia (known as Bács in Hungarian), while Kiskun is Hungarian name for the region of Little Cumania.
+The name Bács derives from the city of the same name, Bač in modern Serbia (known as Bács in Hungarian), while Kiskun is the Hungarian name for the region of Little Cumania.